cloudmesh/classes/docs/source/i524/technologies.rst

     Programming with Big Data in R (pbdR) :cite:`www-pbdR` is an environment having series of R packages for statistical computing with Big Data using high-performance statistical computation.
-It uses R , a popular language between statisticians and data miners. "pbdR" focuses on distributed memory system, where data is distributed accross several machines and processed in batch mode.
+It uses R, a popular language between statisticians and data miners. "pbdR" focuses on distributed memory system, where data is distributed accross several machines and processed in batch mode.
 It uses MPI for inter process communications.
 R focuses on single machines for data analysis using a interactive GUI.
-Currenly there are two implementation of pbdR , one Rmpi and another being pdbMpi.
+Currenly there are two implementation of pbdR, one Rmpi and another being pdbMpi.
 Rmpi uses SPMD parallelism while pbdRMpi uses manager/worker parallelism.